Lake Ōhau: Skiing

-The 2-seater chairlift reaches 1825 meters above sea level and from there, many intrepid skiers walk the remaining 100 vertical meters to the ridge to enjoy the views of the Southern Alps before skiing back down.
-Ohau Ski Field has significant snow making capability.
+The 2-seater chairlift reaches 1825 metres above sea level and from there, many intrepid skiers walk the remaining 100 vertical metres to the ridge to enjoy the views of the Southern Alps before skiing back down. Ōhau Ski Field has significant snow making capability.

 The Glen Mary Ski Club was created in 1958 and a single room building was built on land between Freehold Creek and Parson’s Creek on the shores of Lake Ōhau.
 The club buildings have expanded over the years to include a 24 bed bunkhouse and a sauna.

 Fishing

 Lake Ōhau is well known for its brown trout and rainbow trout fishing.
-It is also possible to catch some small landlocked sockeye salmon.
+It is also possible to catch some small landlocked sockeye salmon, all invasive species of fish which outcompete the native fish species, decreasing the local freshwater biodiversity.
 Trolling from a boat, spinning from the shore and fly fishing are all popular methods of fishing at Lake Ōhau.
 Fishing in the Dobson and Hopkins rivers which flow into Lake Ōhau are well known spots for catching trout.
 There is good access to the lakeshore via the gravel road which runs around the almost all of the eastern and western shorelines.
-There is good access to launch a boat from many spots around the lake.
 The large weed-beds at the southern end of Lake Ōhau are easily fished with bait such as shrimp and prawn.
 The Hopkins River mouth provides good fishing however very loose shingle can make wading potentially dangerous.
 Large floods in this lake following heavy rain occur at regular intervals.
 On these occasions, Lake Ōhau can be dirty and unfishable for several weeks.

 Mountain biking

 Lake Ōhau is on the route of the Alps to Ocean Cycle Trail, which has been constructed in the years after approval in 2010.

 Stage 3 of the Alps 2 Ocean runs from Twizel to Lake Ōhau Lodge.
 This 38 km section takes riders along the canal roads to the edge of Lake Ōhau.
 It then turns into an off-road trail which runs along the lake up to Lake Ōhau Lodge.
 This section is of an easy skill level, with little traffic.

 Stage 4 of the Alps 2 Ocean starts at the Lake Ōhau Lodge.
-The 45 km section traverses the lower slopes of the Ohau Range past Freehold Creek and climbs to the highest point of the Alps 2 Ocean, 900 meters above sea level, before a long descent with some rough and loose sections, finally arriving at a historic woolshed at the top of Quailburn Road.
+The 45 km section traverses the lower slopes of the Ohau Range past Freehold Creek and climbs to the highest point of the Alps 2 Ocean, 900 metres above sea level, before a long descent with some rough and loose sections, finally arriving at a historic woolshed at the top of Quailburn Road.
 From here, mountain bikers ride most of the remaining stage on quiet country roads before arriving at Omarama.